 A normalization matrix maps dirty data to your new standard data values.
 Start with a value that’s important to your organization, such as job title.
 Identify job levels for the different job title values, and then refine the title-to-level interpretations.

 Once your normalization matrix is created, run it against your data.
 Once you’ve got the matrix, you need a data normalization program in the marketing automation system.
 Essentially, this is the brain that compares the entry data to the final result.
+As mentioned earlier, RingLead DMS Cleanse will normalize all of your data effortlessly and in minutes alleviating you of the burden of doing it manually.

 Don’t expect perfection: data normalization is an ongoing process for improving data hygiene over time.
 Individual “hiccups” can be separated out for manual follow-up, but the normalization process can significantly reduce the manual effort needed.